-Clive Madgwick is established as one of Britain's most popular living artists.
-His clear, detailed style, coupled with an ability to distil the essence of the English landscape, has provided him with a strong market for his original paintings and prints.
+Clive Madgwick is established as one of Britain's most popular and commercially successful artists.
+His clear, detailed style, coupled with an ability to distil the essence of the English landscape, provided him with a strong market for his original paintings and prints.

-Something which sets Clive Madgwick apart from many landscape artists is his desire to represent the landscape as it is, rather than as it was.
-Consequently, whilst many painters will show long since passed scenes of horse-drawn carts at harvest time, Clive Madgwick will not be scared to turn his back on sentimentality and paint a tractor ploughing a field.
+Something which set Clive Madgwick apart from many landscape artists was his desire to represent the landscape in reality, rather than as it was.
+Consequently, whilst many painters depicted long-since passed scenes of horse-drawn carts at harvest time, Clive Madgwick preferred to turn his back on sentimentality and paint a tractor ploughing a field.

-Clive lives in East Anglia, drawing inspiration from the local countryside to create his paintings and travelling extensively the length and breadth of the United Kingdom.
+Clive Madgwick lived in East Anglia, drawing inspiration from the local countryside to create his paintings and travelling extensively the length and breadth of the United Kingdom.
+He died in 2005.